frankiewiczkamil/blog/src/content/blog/ssr-strikes-back.md

 ([astro](https://docs.astro.build/), [fresh](https://fresh.deno.dev/)),
 [qwik](https://qwik.builder.io/)
 and [solid start](https://start.solidjs.com/getting-started/what-is-solidstart)
-are to me like a new trend in web development.
+are to me like a broader trend in web development.
 I see it as an attempt, to make our tools well suited to our needs: sharper and finer-grained.
 I think that it's a good direction, and I'm looking forward to see how it will evolve.